A Brief History of the Sgt. Stanley F. Romanowski Post #6896 of the Veterans of Foreign Wars – Detroit, Michigan (Later Westland, Michigan)

 In 1949, the Romanowski Post moved to its new home at 4300 Lonyo, south of Michigan Avenue, on Detroit’s west side.

 In 1965, the Romanowski Post captured the Drill Team title of Department Champions, which title it has long since held, and twice it has hosted the V.F.W.
 National Convention.

 In 1992, west side Detroit’s St. Stephen Parish held its 75th anniversary at the Post.

 In approximately 1992, the Post moved to its location at 28945 Joy Road, east of Middlebelt Road, in Westland.
 Four years later, on May 1, 1996, Romanowski Post celebrated its 50th anniversary.
 State Representative John D. Dingell was proud and honored to give the keynote address at the celebration marking 50 years of dedication to the broader community.

-According to a March 27, 2016, Observer & Eccentric newspaper article, a proposed sale of the building at 28945 Joy Road to House of Faith International Ministries Church is pending.
+According to a March 27, 2016, Observer & Eccentric newspaper article, a proposed sale of the building at 28945 Joy Road to House of Faith International Ministries Church was pending.
 Rezoning and Special Land Use to CB-1 (Religious Institutions) were approved by the Westland City Council in March 2016.
-It is currently unknown if the Romanowski Post will relocate and, if so, to what location.

 As of 2022, the building has been sold, and the Post’s membership has aligned with the American Legion Auxiliary Unit #200 at 11800 Michael Street, Taylor, Michigan 48180.